hashicorp/terraform-provider-aws/docs/provider-design.md

 ## Infrastructure as Code Suitability

 The provider maintainers' design goal is to cover as much of the AWS API as pragmatically possible.
 However, not every aspect of the API is compatible with an infrastructure-as-code (IaC) conception.
+Specifically: IaC is best suited for [immutable rather than mutable infrastrcture](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure) -- i.e. for resources with a single desired state described in its entirety, as opposed to resources defined via a dynamic process.

 If such limits affect you, we recommend that you open an AWS Support case and encourage others to do the same.
 Request that AWS components be made more self-contained and compatible with IaC.
 These AWS Support cases can also yield insights into the AWS service and API that are not well documented.

 ## Resource Type Considerations

-Terraform resources work best as the smallest infrastructure blocks on which practitioners can build more complex configurations and abstractions, such as [Terraform Modules](https://www.terraform.io/docs/modules/).
+Terraform resources work best as the smallest infrastructure blocks on which practitioners can build more complex configurations and abstractions, such as [Terraform Modules](https://www.terraform.io/language/modules).
 The general heuristic guiding when to implement a new Terraform resource for an aspect of AWS is whether the AWS service API provides create, read, update, and delete (CRUD) operations.
 However, not all AWS service API functionality falls cleanly into CRUD lifecycle management.
 In these situations, there is extra consideration necessary for properly mapping API operations to Terraform resources.

 This section highlights design patterns when to consider an implementation within a singular Terraform resource or as separate Terraform resources.